 Every home warranty plan varies, but your home warranty will cover your home’s major appliances, such as your water heater, air conditioner, refrigerator and stove.

 Most home warranties cover the components of a central air conditioning system and a heating system, like forced air (gas, electric, oil), wall heaters, water heaters and more.
-Additionally, most home warranty plans cover the ductwork and its components involved in the systems.
+Additionally, most home warranty plans cover the ductwork and its components.

 How to maintain your HVAC system